JUDICIARY AND THE ARTS

 Teacher: Michael Young

-Project Title: DESIGNING THE JUDICIARY
+Project Title: UNITED

 2024 THURGOOD MARSHALL U.S. COURTHOUSE